KNIF/ShareX-CDN/README.md

 Done!
 That's it.
 If something doesn't quite work out for you just contact me on Discord and I'll try my best to help you.

-## Issue
+# What to do if I can't get it to work?

+I created this project a few years ago and it is really hard to get it working with all these different NGINX/Apache configurations, so just try a few things before giving up.

-If you get an upload failed error "request entity too large" then your server doesn't accept large files via PHP upload.
-Here is the fix: [Increase PHP upload limit](https://mediatemple.net/community/products/dv/204404784/how-do-i-increase-the-php-upload-limits).
-If you can't increase it yourself you have to contact your hosting provider.
+If you get an upload failed because of "error: request entity too large" your server doesn't accept large files via PHP upload.
+You can fix this issue by [increasing your PHP upload limit](https://mediatemple.net/community/products/dv/204404784/how-do-i-increase-the-php-upload-limits).

-## Contact

-- Discord: `Maurice#5247`
-- Email: `admin@knif.dev`

-Please only contact for this specific fork, for the original fork, contact [KNIF](https://github.com/KNIF/ShareX-CDN)

-- Discord: `Fabio A.#0001`
-- Email: `me@fabioalmeida.dev`
+If you can't increase it yourself you have to contact your hosting provider to do it for you.

+Also maybe the script doesn't have enough permissions to create the files/folders correctly.
+Try to change the permissions of all files and folders in the upload dir to `755` or `777`.

+**If you still can't get it working just try to use the built in FTP uploader in ShareX, it's way easier to setup than this project 😉**

 ## Credits